TcMenu/tcMenu/tcMenuGenerator/run-on-linux.md

 ## How to run the java version of tcMenu Designer on Linux.

 Thanks to @ptapping for the linux instructions.
+Please note that running on Linux is supported on a best efforts community basis, as we don't have a desktop Linux build to test with.

     # Ensure java and maven build system installed
     # Arch Linux